EBI-Metagenomics/HMMER-web-docs/docs/api.rst

 ^^^^^^^^^^^^^^^

-The main two input parameters to a phmmer search are a protein sequence and the target database, defined using the seq and seqdb parameters respectively.
+The main two input parameters to a phmmer search are a protein sequence and the target database, defined using the input and database parameters respectively.
 Other parameters for controlling the search are defined in the search section.
 If any of these parameters are omitted, then the default values for that parameter will be set.